Vosjedev/linux-mt8163-kernel/README.md

 i have forked this kernel to make modifications to the files, so it can compile correctly for postmarket os.
+please not that with this modification you CANT use this for other SoC/processor that mt8163. if you want to do so, look at the original repo or even better: find one for your SoC/processor.

 original readme:

 ---